gridbugs/gridbugs.org/content/projects/electric-organ/index.md

 ![In a smoke-filled street, the player is aiming a pistol at a Venter enemy.](screenshot3.png)

 I'm satisfied with how the 7DRL week went.
-I had an easier time staying motivated and managed to spend almost every non-work waking hour during the week working on my game.
+I had an easier time staying motivated than in the last few 7DRLs and managed to spend almost every non-work waking hour during the week working on my game.
 It feels like I'm hitting up against the limit of the productivity I can achieve with my current tools.
 I say this every year but I do want to keep working on Electric Organ now that the jam is finished, both because I want to use it to improve my tools (or experiment with new tools), and because I really like how the game turned out and want to spend some time making it even better.

 ![Message log death screen after the player attacked a vendor who then turned hostile and killed them](screenshot2.png)